Differences between hard and soft density, which racket should you choose?

 It’s a factor to take into account if you like the sweet spot to be small, as a hard racket will give you a better feeling of balance on the court.

-In our new StarVie padel racket collection you can find medium-density models (hard rackets) providing us with each and every one of the previously mentioned characteristics.
-These are our models with hard rubber:
+In our new StarVie padel racket collection you can find medium-density models (hard rackets) providing us with each and every one of the previously mentioned characteristics: Tritón Pro 2.0 or Metheora Dual, which has a rubber of different densities.

 Soft Padel Rackets features

-Soft racket features (soft): this type of racket will offer you, above all, greater ball output, efficiency when playing each stroke, and a correct absorption of the same.
+Soft racket features: this type of racket will offer you, above all, greater ball output, efficiency when playing each stroke, and a correct absorption of the same.
+In addition to our Soft 30 rubber, we incorporate in this collection the Ultra Speed Soft rubber, an ultra soft rubber.

 Advantages: